 Then I upped the ante and stuffed strawberries with basil whipped cream.
 Next, I added basil to my favorite strawberry freezer jam.
 And then I stuffed French toast with strawberry basil cream cheese.
 AND GRILLED IT.

 I promise I’m capable of creating a strawberry recipe without basil.
-I think so, at least.
+You’ll love these strawberry chocolate chip muffins!